surminus/cv/README.md

 ## October 2021-present: Site Reliability Engineer for [Ably](https://ably.com/)

-I work in the Infrastructure team to help scale the global platform as Ably continues to grow rapidly.
+I work in a small Infrastructure team to help scale the global platform as Ably continues to grow rapidly.

 Ably is a distributed system that runs thousands of servers across multiple regions in AWS.
 The Infrastructure team is responsible for maintaining and ensuring uptime of the system, as well as providing tooling and support for the engineering teams, and leading on improvements to legacy parts of the system.

+Achievements in this role:

+* Migrated homespun CLI and CloudFormation scripts to Terraform across all stacks
+* Deployed Concourse to ease deployments that were previously manual, including developing a new release tagging system and process
+* Migrated development resources to a separate AWS account to ensure separation between production and non-production resources
+* Rearchitected the secrets management system to a modern implementation
+* Developed an internal "infrastructure API" so engineers have a better understanding on the current state of infrastructure
+* Upgraded Ubuntu across all instances and containers
+* Migrated the website Heroku database to Amazon RDS

 ## July 2021-October 2021: Systems Development Engineer for [Amazon Web Services](https://aws.amazon.com/)